CINE 121 EXPERIENCE, HISTORY AND ANALYSIS OF CINEMA

 CINE 353 DIGITAL VIDEOMAKING II

 Introduction to digital video recording and editing using Mini DV-based editing software and cameras.
 This course further advances shooting and editing concepts and techniques pertinent to video in areas such as planning, montage, image manipulation, multi-screen installations, video art and/or experimental documentary.
 Emphasis is given to discovery and developing an awareness, sensitivity and critical mind for a creative and resourceful use of the medium.
-Prerequisites: CINE 121,122 and 253 or 252.
+Prerequisites: CINE 121,122 and 252.

 CINE 451 ADVANCED SOUND CINEMA